InspereX/front-end-challenge-music-player/README.md

 The finished project should meet the following requirements:

-1) As a user, I want to search by song name and see autocomplete results.
+1. As a user, I want to search by song name and see autocomplete results.

-- The autocomplete should be configurable to show:
+   The autocomplete should be configurable to show:
     - List of Song Titles
     - List of Song Titles, and Play/Pause button to preview a song.
 (Default)

-1) As a user, I want to see an album cover of the selected song.
+2. As a user, I want to see an album cover of the selected song.

-- When clicking a Song Title in search results, the album cover of selected song should be displayed.
+   When clicking a Song Title in search results, the album cover of selected song should be displayed.

-1) As a user, I want to Play and Pause songs via album cover.
+3. As a user, I want to Play and Pause songs via album cover.

-- When hovering over Album Cover, the respective Play or Pause button should be displayed.
+   When hovering over Album Cover, the respective Play or Pause button should be displayed.

-1) As a user, I want an already playing song whether from Album Cover or Search Results to Pause, when another song is selected to be played.
+4. As a user, I want an already playing song whether from Album Cover or Search Results to Pause, when another song is selected to be played.

-Bonus:
+### Bonus

 - Implement test coverage